Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Our brain is a meatball poorly designed for the jungle.
 Don't take it seriously.
 It doesn't make many favours for us.

 - Asking yourself "Who do you want to be" is a good way to break bad habits on the spot

+- Your luck increases if you just trust the present